 Those selected for NHSP will receive:

-- One hour of college credit upon successful completion of the program
+- Two hours of college credit upon successful completion of the program

 - University identification cards, which will enable them to use the Library and to participate in extra-curricular activities on campus at no charge